-Auditor's Report - This sets out the opinion of the CC's external auditor on whether the accounts present a true and fair view of the financial position and operations of the CC for 2021/22.
+Auditor's Report - This sets out the opinion of the CC's external auditor on whether the accounts present a true and fair view of the financial position and operations of the CC for 2022/23.

-Annual Governance Statement - This is a statement by the CC which states his position on governance issues, and provides assurances on the systems of control which are maintained and on the way he conducts his business.
+Annual Governance Statement - This is a statement by the CC which states their position on governance issues, and provides assurances on the systems of control which are maintained and on the way they conducts their business.